mattanikiej/ObiWanKenobot/README.md

 ## Sources
 The data file was created myself using quotes found from the scripts found here: https://imsdb.com/ .
 Audio was taken from Youtube videos.
+The urls for those can be found in src/bot.py in the obitalk function.

 ## Authors
 Matt Anikiej